-Each of the Funds' investments will be limited to investments permitted by the Regulations.
-The limits on investments shall apply at the time of the purchase of the investments.
-If the limits referred to in Schedule V are exceeded for reasons beyond the control of the Manager (or its duly appointed delegate), or as a result of the exercise of subscription rights, the Manager shall ensure that the Company will adopt as a priority objective for its also transactions the remedying of that situation taking due account of the interests of Shareholders.
-Each Fund is also subject to the relevant investment policies stated above and in the case of a conflict between such policies and the Regulations the more restrictive limitation shall apply.
+Each Fund's investments will be limited to investments permitted by the Regulations and set forth in Schedule IV.
+If the limits contained in Schedule IV are exceeded for reasons beyond the control of the Company, or as a result of the exercise of subscription rights, the Company shall adopt as a priority objective for its sales transactions the remedying of that situation taking due account of the interests of Shareholders.